-Mechanical controls include hand cutting, mowing of trees and incompatible brush, side pruning and removal of mature trees.
+Mechanical controls include hand cutting, mowing of trees and incompatible brush, side pruning, and removal of mature trees.
 Eversource vendors comply with the ANSI A300 (part1) for Tree Care Operations - Tree, Shrub, and other Woody Plant Management - Standards Practices (Pruning).
-The following section lists their uses and sets some basic guidelines.
+The following section sets some basic guidelines.